HISPlayer/UnityAndroid-SDK/metaxr.md

 ## Which plugin should you choose, Oculus XR or OpenXR?

 When setting up the Meta XR All-in-One SDK in Unity, you’ll be asked to pick one of two XR providers: Oculus XR Plugin or Unity OpenXR Plugin.
-- Oculus XR Plugin: Meta’s older, Oculus-specific integration.
+- **Oculus XR Plugin**: Meta’s older, Oculus-specific integration.
 Only recommended if you are working with Unity < 6 or the Meta XR SDK prior to version v74.
-- Unity OpenXR Plugin: Industry-standard OpenXR integration.
+- **Unity OpenXR Plugin**: Industry-standard OpenXR integration.
 Fully compatible with all new features of the Meta XR SDK (v74+).
 It also allows your app to run on other OpenXR-compliant platforms, not just Quest.

 To install these plugins, open **Package Manage > Install Package by Name**, type *com.unity.xr.oculus* or *com.unity.xr.openxr* depending on which one best suits your application, and select install.